msewell13/abs_scrape/README.md

 - Keep `.env` private (do not commit it).
 - Shell env vars override `.env` for that session.
 - Get your Monday.com API token from: Account Settings → API → Generate new token
-- Board ID can be found in the Monday.com board URL or left empty to auto-create
+- Board ID can be found in the Monday.com board URL
+- **Python required** for board creation: `pip install pandas openpyxl` (if not already installed)

 ---